D0bledore/ShowcaseTZ/README.md

 ### Local VS Deployment

-Use this space to discuss any differences between the local version you've developed, and the live deployment site on GitHub Pages.
+There is no difference between the local version and the deployed version on github pages.

 ## Credits

-In this section you need to reference where you got your content, media, and extra help from.
+In this section I layout all the extra help I got.
-It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.

 ### Content